Questions & Answers: Human Resources

 Residents completing the application, please see the instructions for more information.

 How do I get a teaching permit?

-To obtain a teaching permit, the following information must be submitted to Kristy Spear in the college HR office, D4-9:
+To obtain a teaching permit, the following information must be submitted to Christina Perez in the college HR office, D4-9:

 - Copy of a curriculum vitae

 - Copy of a dental diploma or original transcript

 - Current basic life support (CPR) certification

 - Verification of completion of the HIV/AIDS course